-- · Cleaning wood cladding with abrasive methods such as high-PSI pressure washing or media blasting - Stripping paint from wood siding which was historically painted or leaving it as a 'natural' finish - · Covering architectural details such as trim, window and door hoods, or ornamental shingles with replacement siding - · Unnecessarily replacing historic siding or trim with modern materials which contributes to a loss of historic fabric and negatively impacts the integrity of a historic resource.
+- · Cleaning wood cladding with abrasive methods such as high-PSI pressure washing or media blasting - · Stripping paint from wood siding which was historically painted or leaving it as a 'natural' finish - · Covering architectural details such as trim, window and door hoods, or ornamental shingles with replacement siding - · Unnecessarily replacing historic siding or trim with modern materials which contributes to a loss of historic fabric and negatively impacts the integrity of a historic resource.
 If the existing cladding material is damaged beyond repair and must be removed, then replacement of the historic material may be considered

-Narrow, historic wood siding and historic wood shingles
+Narrow, historic wood siding and historic wood shingles.
+City of Birmingham, photo by KDG, 2022.

-Historic wood siding and decorative exterior details
+Historic wood siding and decorative exterior details.
+City of Birmingham, photo by KDG, 2022.

 Historic wood siding and trim details create visual interest.
+City of Birmingham, photo by KDG, 2022.